-DYSPORT dosing for pediatric lower limb spasticity is based on Units per kilogram of body weight.
-Table 4 describes the recommended Units/kg dose of DYSPORT per muscle of the Gastrocnemius-Soleus Complex (GSC).
-The recommended total DYSPORT dose per treatment session is 10 to 15 Units/kg for unilateral lower limb injections or 20 to 30 Units/kg for bilateral lower limb injections.
-However, the total dose of DYSPORT administered per treatment session must not exceed 15 Units/kg for unilateral lower limb injections or 30 Units/kg for bilateral lower limb injections or 1000 units, whichever is lower.
+Table 6 describes the recommended Units/kg dose of DYSPORT per muscle of the Gastrocnemius-Soleus Complex (GSC).
+The recommended total DYSPORT dose per treatment session is 10 Units/kg to 15 Units/kg for unilateral lower limb injections or 20 Units/kg to 30 Units/kg for bilateral lower limb injections.
+However, the total dose of DYSPORT administered in a 3-month interval must not exceed 15 Units/kg for unilateral lower limb injections, 30 Units/kg for bilateral lower limb injections, or 1000 units, whichever is lower.
 The total dose administered should be divided between the affected spastic muscles of the lower limb(s).
-When possible, the dose should be distributed across more than 1 injection site in any single muscle (see Table 4).
-No more than 0.5 mL of DYSPORT should be administered in any single injection site.
+When possible, the dose should be distributed across more than 1 injection site in any single muscle (see Table 6).